 You have the right to refer your complaint to TPO free of charge.
-There is no financial limit on the amount of money that TPO can make a party award you.
+There is no financial limit on the amount of money that TPO can award.
 Its determinations are legally binding on all parties and are enforceable in court.